-The Universities of Oxford and Cambridge are frequently cited together by journalists, politicians and the world at large.
-Whilst our two institutions have a great deal in common including the collegiate structure, personalised teaching methods and the wealth of resources available to our students there are also number of notable differences.
+The Universities of Oxford and Cambridge have a great deal in common, including their collegiate structure, more personalised teaching methods and wealth of resources available to students.

 Choosing a course

 The Universities of Oxford and Cambridge agree that the most important decision a prospective applicant has to make is the course they wish to study, and that they should use this decision to direct and inform their choice of university.
 It's important that students do their research, read course details carefully and consider whether the structure and content of a course would suit them – they'll be studying at a high level for several years, so it's important to choose something that really inspires and motivates them.

 At Oxford and Cambridge, courses tend to be traditional academic courses, with a strong emphasis on more personalised teaching through small-group tuition.
 Most formal assessment is through written examinations.

 Both Universities are committed to recruiting the best and brightest students from all backgrounds.
 All of our admissions decisions are made on academic criteria – an applicant's ability and potential to succeed on their chosen course.